hampus/fiberio/README.md

 thread also has.

 When multiple CPU cores are needed or you want to use e.g. memory mapped file access, using ordinary threads is generally a better idea.
+It's also possible to communicate between fibers and ordinary threads to use a mix.

 See
 [Boost.Fiber's](https://www.boost.org/doc/libs/release/libs/fiber/doc/html/index.html)
-documentation for details.
-It's not yet possible to communicate between fibers and other threads, but that will be supported in the future.
+documentation for more details.
+FiberIO support everything except changing the scheduler, since FiberIO is a Boost.Fiber scheduler.

 Documentation